-EMD Millipore's compatibility guide contains the following pertinent caveats:
+EMD Millipore's compatibility guide12 contains the following pertinent caveats:

 1. These recommendations assume pure solutions at room temperature and pressure without applied stresses.
 Time of exposure is not considered.
 These are critical assumptions as polymer properties are strongly affected by environmental conditions, time, the presence of external stress and the presence of additives.
 It is not safe to assume that property changes are linearly related to changing temperature.
 A 10°C increase in temperature, for example, may place the test conditions closer to the glass transition of the polymer, thus allowing greater penetration of solvent molecules.
 This has a plasticizing effect, further lowering the glass transition and resulting in a modulus drop of up to three orders of magnitude.
-The glass transition of pulses for example, has been shown to range from below.
+The glass transition of nylons, for example, has been shown to range from below -50 °C to +70 °C depending upon their moisture content.